 He went to a sleep clinic and was told that, on top of everything else, he had sleep apnea and they wanted him on the machine as soon as possible.

 We started to eat fewer refined carbs (white bread, take out, burgers, fries, pizza, etc.), reduced the amount of sugar we were consuming (including in store bought sauces and salad dressings), eliminated dairy from our diets completely and started filling up on immune-boosting anti-inflammatory nutrient rich gut healing plant-based foods.
 These are all the main reasons he now sleeps better.
 In short, we cut out the quick cook crap and fueled up on whole fibre foods.

 We love the foods that Ayurveda, a health and wellness system from India, recommends.
-Here are some foods Ayurvedics use to help curb insomnia and other sleeping issues.
+Here are some foods Ayurveda uses to help curb insomnia and other sleeping issues.
 Most of these foods are high in Tryptophan, an amino acid that helps people to sleep better due to the synthesis of serotonin.

 Along with all these food suggestions my husband and I are also very conscious of the sugar content of the foods we consume as sugar is terrible for you for so many reasons but also for sleep.
 When you consume lots of sugar, you are more likely to be up and going to the bathroom many times during the night which greatly disturbs your sleep cycle.